the-events-calendar/event-tickets/readme.txt

 = [TBD] =

-* Fix - Synced Date format with selected option for Ticket Start and End sale dates  [GTRIA-263]
+* Fix - Use the correct default date for initial Ticket start sale and end sale dates for Classic Editor.
+[ET-900]

 = [4.12.3.1] 2020-08-17 =